HGONeV/hgon-website-composer/readme.md

 Contains the packages to install.
 To be able to install packages that themselves have dependencies on packages that are only available as @dev, you need to specify the `minimum-stabilty` in combination with `prefer-stable`.
 With `preferred-install` you can specify that certain packages should be installed as GIT repositories so that you can work on them directly.

+### Folder: .surf

+Contains the configuration for the TYPO3 extension Surf for deployment and the corresponding Deployment-Scripts.

+### Folder: .surf/Credentials

+Contains the access data for the respective environments

+### Folder: .surf/Includes

+Contains ncludes for the Deployment Script

 ### Folder: dev